Back to Blog

 Psychologically safe teams aren't conflict-free or low-performing.
 In fact, they often engage in more productive conflict because people feel comfortable disagreeing.

 The goal isn't to make everyone comfortable all the time.
 It's to make it safe to take the interpersonal risks that great work requires.
+The most innovative teams argue more, not less — they just argue about ideas, not people.

-Small consistent actions build safety over time.
+Small, consistent actions build safety over time.
 Your team's best thinking is waiting to be unlocked.

 Tags